Celebrity Voice Acting Roles Which Were Re-Cast During the Production of Famous Animated Films

 Voice We Heard: Benjamin Bratt

-The Back Story: It just had its world premiere in Australia two weeks ago, but a mere six weeks ago Despicable Me 2 had no voice for its villain.
-Even though he had recorded all of his dialogue, Al Pacino quit the film, citing the standard “creative differences” as explanation.
-Dick move, on Pacino’s part, because they had already tailored all of the animation for the character mouth and face to Pacino.
+The Back Story: Six weeks prior to its worldwide debut, Despicable Me 2 had no voice for its villain.
+Al Pacino had recorded all of his dialogue, but he quit, citing the standard “creative differences” as explanation.
+Dick move, Pacino The animators had already modeled all of Eduardo’s mouth and facial movements off of Pacino.
 His replacement, Benjamin Bratt, attempted to mimic Pacino’s performance entirely until the directors told him to ignore it and do his own thing.
-This means that when you look at Eduardo in the film you are seeing a character whose face and mouth was modeled to mimic Pacino but whose voice now is that of the half-Peruvian Benjamin Bratt.
+This means that when you look at Eduardo in the film you are seeing a character whose face and mouth mimic Pacino but whose voice now is that of the half-Peruvian Bratt.
 The cool thing?
 Unless you really, really know your animation, you’d have no idea there was any disconnect whatsoever.
 Also, frankly, Pacino’s played Cuban (Scarface) and Puerto Rican (Carlito’s Way), but that was a long time ago.
 Bratt’s attempt at a Mexican accent is likely far better than anything modern day Pacino could muster (Source: DenofGeek.com).

 2) Basically, the Entire Cast of Hoodwinked!
 (2005)